Birdletonbird6000/WHSTechNotes/journal.md

 # March 3, 2025
 I think the classes on friday made it pretty easy for the substitute.
 I don't remember him getting upset or asking us to quiet down, so I think he didn't really have any problems with us.
 It was also a pretty easy job, since there was no assignment, and all he had to do was just watch us and not have to work or teach us anything.
 I think if we could go back we should have just been a little more quiet. also if ayden is yappig abt me dont believe him bc he is js trying to make his journal entry longer]['

+# March 17, 2025
+The technology I used the most over the break was apps and games, and these are the most commonly used forms of technology.
+This entertained me because I was able to watch videos and play games and challenged me when I tested for a rank in  a game. | You can connect this technology to our classroom, as we use things such as apps and games for our assignments.
+They also require problem solving and knowledge of app functionality.